Tattoo ink: 20th century

 The invention of electric tattoo machines in the late 1800s supported the growing popularity of tattoos, linked to the development of new inks.
 In the early 1900s, American tattoo artist Amund Dietzel used ink made with carbon black, "China red" (vermilion), "Casali's green" (viridian), Prussian blue, and a yellow pigment that may have been arylide yellow.
+By the 1920s and 1930s, several mail-order tattoo supply businesses sold tattoo machines, flash, and inks to tattoo artists.
+Supplier Percy Waters advised in his 1925 catalog: "Use only the best colors purchased from reliable dealers.
+They are chemically pure and harmless to the skin, while imitation colors sold by so-called importers, are nothing more than common house paint—and likely poison."

 Sailor Jerry, who started working as a tattoo artist in the 1930s, mixed D&C dry color pigments (approved for use in drugs and cosmetics) with isopropyl alcohol and benzalkonium chloride.
 He worked with Bob Palm, a tattoo artist who had studied chemistry, to find pigments that would expand his color range, including by tattooing himself and seeing if he had a bad reaction.
 He introduced use of phthalo green, and he used a purple pigment that he kept secret from other artists.

 Around the 1950s, artists started more commonly using industrial organic colorants, including aniline dyes (synthetic dyes originally made from coal tar) such as arylide yellow and Malachite green.